Misterdonatt/bootcamp_projects/README.md

 PaoYingChub.r - A scissor paper rock game using R fundamental.

-chatbot.r - A chat bot of a pizza restaurant using R fundamental.
+[Chatbot_Pizza.r ](https://replit.com/join/ipapozjjwh-natthaponsrihaw)- A chat bot of a pizza restaurant using R fundamental.

 web_scraping_with_R.ipynb - Webscraping static websites (top 50 imdb movies by rating and Samsung phone from SpecPhone) using rvest.